This section contains some further programs which do some important manipulations

 valence (oxidation state) of that ion is.
 This information may also be given by the user in interactive

-mode, with the following command: "cif2mcphas INPUT.CIF -i" (e.g. by including
+mode, with the following command: "cif2mcphas INPUT.CIF INPUT.CIF -i" (e.g. by including

 the switch -i (or –interactive) before or after the CIF input filename).
 The online help